Simon Woolley, Baron Woolley of Woodford: Career

 Woolley became engaged with British politics, joining the campaign group Charter 88.
 He started to research the potential impact of a black vote, which he argued could influence electoral outcomes in marginal seats.
 These findings encouraged Woolley to launch Operation Black Vote (OBV) in 1996.
 Operation Black Vote has launched voter registration campaigns, an app to inspire and inform black and minority ethnic (BME) individuals and worked with Saatchi & Saatchi on a pro bono advertising campaign.

 Woolley also worked to empower communities and to integrate better politics education into the school curriculum.
 The Esmée Fairbairn Foundation estimated that Woolley's efforts encouraged millions of people to vote.
-Much of his work has been around nurturing BME civic and politic talent: the then Home Secretary Theresa May said in a speech in Westminster in 2016: "Today we celebrate a record number of BME MPs in parliament – 41.
-British politics and British society greatly benefits when we can utilise diversity’s teeming talent pool.
-That’s why today we are announcing that in the months ahead we will begin a new MP and business shadowing scheme."
+Much of his work has been around nurturing BME civic and politic talent.

 Woolley served as a Commissioner for the Equality and Human Rights Commission.
 In 2008, the Government Equalities Office released Woolley's report How to achieve better BME political representation.
 He was appointed to the Equalities Commission in 2009.
 He has launched two governmental investigations, including REACH, which looked to tackle the alienation of black youth, as well as working with Harriet Harman on the political representation of black and minority ethnic women.
 He worked with Bernie Grant, Al Sharpton, Naomi Campbell and Jesse Jackson on grassroots campaigns highlighting racial discrimination.

 In 2017, Operation Black Vote, The Guardian newspaper and Green Park Ltd launched the Colour of Power, which to date is the most in-depth look at the racial make-up of Britain's top jobs across 28 sectors that dominate British society.
 The results were reported in The Guardian: "Barely 3% of Britain’s most powerful and influential people are from black and minority ethnic groups, according to a broad new analysis that highlights startling inequality despite decades of legislation to address discrimination".